SUNDAY SERVICE SCHEDULE

 John’s philosophy of ministry is that he sees himself first and foremost as a pastor and secondly, as a musician.
 He wants to see every member of First Baptist involved in the music ministry.
 One can be a member of the Celebration Choir & Orchestra, our Student and Children’s Choirs, or as a part of our largest choir…the congregation.
 His desire is to lead God’s people to a deeper relationship with our Lord through worship and personal devotion.

 John and Beth were married on July 22, 1978.
 They are the parents of two sons, both of whom are active in music ministry.
-Philip and his wife, Marissa live in Fletcher, NC where Philip serves as the Worship Pastor at West Asheville Baptist Church.
-They have a daughter, Elizabeth Kaye and a son, Joshua Mark.
-Michael and his wife, Shanna serve Heatherwood Baptist Church in Newnan, GA and are the parents of three young sons, Jonathan David, Caleb Elijah and Benjamin Michael.
+Philip and his wife, Marissa live in Bossier City, LA where Philip serves as the Worship Pastor at Airline Baptist Church.
+They have a daughter, Elizabeth Kaye and two sons, Joshua Mark and Jacob Daniel.
+Michael and his wife, Shanna serve Abilene Baptist Church in Augusta, GA and are the parents of three sons, Jonathan David, Caleb Elijah and Benjamin Michael.
 John and Beth enjoy traveling, working in their yard and hiking.
-Beth has taught music through the years and currently leads our Music Maker Choir and sings in the Celebration Choir.
-She is a Licensed Professional Counselor/ Board Certified Counselor and leads the Christian Care Ministry here at First Baptist.
+Beth has taught music through the years and currently leads our Praise Musicians and sings in the Celebration Choir.
+She is a Licensed Professional Counselor/ Board Certified Counselor and leads the LifeSource Counseling Ministry here at First Baptist.

 Doug Johnson - Media Pastor